Kalpanika/x3f_wrapper/README.md

 Either double click on individual files, or convert all unprocessed images via the button in the bottom right.

 Please let us know if you have any issues with the conversion!

+For Mac Developers:

+To create a dmg for installation:

+1. copy `x3f_extract_mac` into the `x3f_wrapper.app/Contents/MacOS` directory
+2. copy the `opcodes` folder into the `x3f_wrapper.app/Contents/MacOS` directory
+3. rename the `x3f_extract_mac` program in the `x3f_wrapper.app/Contents/MacOS` directory to `x3f_wrapper`
+4. run the following command from a directory where `x3f_wrapper.app` is visible:

+    <QTDIR>/bin/macdeployqt x3f_wrapper.app/ -dmg

+And you should now have an installable dmg file.